-The penal institutions consist of prisons which house inmates sentenced to imprisonment with or without work, juvenile prisons which house sentenced juvenile inmates and detention houses which house defendants or suspects awaiting trial.
+The penal institutions consist of prisons which confine inmates sentenced to imprisonment with or without work, juvenile prisons which confine sentenced juvenile inmates and detention houses which confine defendants or suspects awaiting trial.

-The treatment of sentenced persons aims at their rehabilitation and smooth return to society and, for this purpose they are taken into the most suitable institution after psychological examinations of their character and aptitudes, and also with consideration given to their social adjustment.
-The institutions draw up the treatment plans most suitable for individual sentenced persons and actively carry out various work, vocational training, living guidance, and various educational programs.
+The treatment of sentenced persons aims at their rehabilitation and smooth return to society and for this purpose, they are taken into the most suitable institution after psychological examinations of their personality characteristics and social adjustments.
+The institutions draw up the treatment plans most suitable for individual sentenced persons and actively carry out various work, vocational training, living guidance, and educational programs, etc.

-In addition, some prisons including Ichihara Prison and Ohi Shipyard Prison Camp (of Matsuyama Prison) adopt ”open treatment” measures, and thus the Ministry actively introduces new treatment techniques.
+In addition, some prisons, including Ichihara Prison and Ooi Shipyard Prison Camp (of Matsuyama Prison), adopt “open treatment” measures, and thus the Ministry is actively introducing new treatment techniques.

-The treatment of defendants awaiting trial is intended to contribute to smooth trial proceedings by securing the custody of defendants and preventing the destruction of evidence while paying due respect to their basic human rights.
+The treatment of defendants awaiting trial is intended to contribute to smooth trial proceedings by detainment and by preventing the destruction of evidence while paying due respect to their basic human rights.

 Juvenile Classification Homes

-Juvenile classification homes house juveniles who have been referred by the family court when the court orders ”protective measure”.
-The home conducts assessment of these juveniles by using such professional knowledge as medical science, psychology and pedagogy in order to provide relevant information for the investigation and hearing by the family court.
-Such assessment includes examination and diagnosis of the mental and physical conditions of juveniles, clarification of the causes of delinquency and drawing up of treatment guidelines for their rehabilitation by conducting interviews, psychological tests and behavioral observations, and psychiatric examinations if necessary.
+A Juvenile classification home confines juveniles who have been referred by the family court when the court orders “protective measures.”
+The home conducts assessment of these juveniles based on the expertise the home has in medicine, psychology and pedagogye, etc. in order to provide relevant information for the investigation and hearing by the family court.
+Such assessment is conducted by interviews, psychological tests and behavioral observations as well as by psychiatric examinations if necessary; the treatment guidelines for their rehabilitation are drawn up through examination and diagnosis of the mental and physical conditions of juveniles and through clarification of the causes of delinquency.

 OSAKA Juvenile Classification Home